BluGenes-source/audio-to-text-app/README.md

 - Python 3.10 or higher
 - FFmpeg and FFprobe executables (for audio processing)
 - Required Python packages (see requirements.txt)
+- TkinterDnD2 package for drag and drop support (optional, will fall back to standard Tkinter)

 ## Installation
 1. Clone the repository: